gonzalolater/Speaking-Roses-Challenge/README.md

 - jsonwebtoken
 - cors
 - morgan
+- cross-env
+- dotenv
+- nodemon

 ## Installation
 1. Clone the repository: `git clone https://github.com/gonzalolater/Speaking-Roses-Challenge.git`
 2. Navigate to the directory: `cd speaking-roses-challenge`
 3. Install backend dependencies: `npm install`
 4. Start the backend server: `npm run dev`
+5. Open a new terminal.
-5. Navigate to the frontend directory: `cd client`
+6. Navigate to the frontend directory: `cd client`
-6. Install frontend dependencies: `npm install`
+7. Install frontend dependencies: `npm install`
-7. Start the frontend development server: `npm run dev`
+8. Start the frontend development server: `npm run dev`

 The backend server will be running on http://localhost:4000/ and the frontend development server will be running on http://localhost:5173/.